okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/aspnet/integrationsteps.md

 ## Integration steps

-### Step 1: Add forgot password link to sign-in page
+### Step: Add the forgot password link to the sign-in page

 The first step is to create a forgot password link on the sign-in page.
 This link points to the "Reset your password" page.